Mark Kayser Q&A

 What’s your favorite species to hunt?

-Elk and whitetails end in a draw.
-I’m also a coyote hunting junkie, but shed antler hunting is my real addiction demon!
+Elk and whitetails, but elk do take the crown.
+I’m also a coyote hunting junkie and shed antler hunting is a spring addiction with no cure!

 What’s your favorite hunt?

-Hunting with kids and new hunters!
-My kids are getting older, but watching my son arrow a six-point bull and my daughter bust a five-point buck were hunts of a lifetime!
+Hunting with any new hunter, especially kids!
+My kids are out on their own, but watching my son arrow a six-point bull and my daughter bust a five-point buck were hunts of a lifetime!

 How many days and miles does Mark log each year hunting?